mission1371/fund-raiser/client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+- Stock update can be done navigating to `http://localhost:4200/stock`
+- Shopping is available under  `http://localhost:4200/catalog`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.